platkat/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-settings-unified-service-desk.md

 ## Set up Chrome Process with Unified Service Desk

 The Chrome Process is used to host web applications in Unified Service Desk client application.
-More information: [Use Chrome Process to host web applications in Unified Serivce Desk (Preview)](/dynamics365/customer-engagement/unified-service-desk/chrome-process)
+More information: [Use Chrome Process to host web applications in Unified Service Desk (Preview)](/dynamics365/customer-engagement/unified-service-desk/chrome-process)

 ## Set up Unified Service Desk recommended settings for Internet Explorer